Self-healing

 Self-healing refers to the process of recovery (generally from psychological disturbances, trauma, etc.), motivated by and directed by the patient, guided often only by instinct.
 Such a process encounters mixed fortunes due to its amateur nature, although self-motivation is a major asset.
 The value of self-healing lies in its ability to be tailored to the unique experience and requirements of the individual.
-The process can be helped and accelerated with introspection techniques such as Meditation.
+The process can be helped and accelerated with introspection techniques such as meditation.

 The different meanings of self-healing

-Self-healing is the ultimate phase of Gestalt Therapy.

 Self-healing may refer to automatic, homeostatic processes of the body that are controlled by physiological mechanisms inherent in the organism.
 Disorders of the spirit and the absence of faith can be self-healed.

 In a figurative sense, self-healing properties can be ascribed to systems or processes, which by nature or design tend to correct any disturbances brought into them.
 Such as the regeneration of the skin after a cut or scrape, or of an entire limb.
 The injured party (the living body) repairs the damaged part by itself.

 Beyond the innate restorative capacities of the physical body, there are many factors of psychological nature that can influence self-healing.
 Hippocrates, considered by many to be the father of medical treatment, observed: "The physician must be ready, not only to do his duty himself, but also to secure the co-operation of the patient, of the attendants and of externals."

 Self-healing may also be achieved through deliberately applied psychological mechanisms.
 These approaches may improve the psychological and physical conditions of a person.
-Research confirms that this can be achieved through numerous mechanisms, including relaxation, breathing exercises, fitness exercises, imagery, Meditation, Yoga, qigong, t'ai chi, biofeedback, and various forms of psychotherapy, among other approaches.
+Research confirms that this can be achieved through numerous mechanisms, including relaxation, breathing exercises, fitness exercises, imagery, Meditation, Yoga, qigong, tai chi, biofeedback, and various forms of psychotherapy, among other approaches.

 Varieties of mechanisms for self-healing have been proposed, including: